gohilnihar07/Samsungpdtraining/README.md

 write_lib <library_name> -f db -o <name_of_the_db_file>
 ```

---> Below constraints file we will using for our analysis,<br>
+--> Below constraints file we will be using for our analysis,<br>

 ```ruby
  set_units -time ns